13.08. - 25.08. Karlsruhe

 Can I shower at the camp?

 There are a small number of showers on the camp.
 These are located in the marked cabins and are based on the construction concept of the Pipi cabins.
 In order to conserve the scarce capacities and at the same time keep them open for everyone, we recommend washing at the washbasins as a rule.
-There are more washing facilities in the low-barrier washrooms.
+There are more washing facilities in the low-barrier washroom.
 Please only use the red washroom if you think you need a low-barrier room.

 Are there rules for hygiene?